nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 | Use anime title as input. | - Easier for users who know anime titles. | - Users will have to input the full anime title. <br/> - The program has to search through the whole list of anime data. |
 | Use anime ID as input. | - Users will only need to input one single integer. | - Users will have to search for the anime ID if they do not know the ID. |

-We decided to go with approach 2, as it would enhance the user experience of not having to key in the full anime title.
+We decided to go with the second approach, as it would enhance the user experience of not having to key in the full anime title.
+It would be very frustrating for the user as well if he misspells the title.

 At the same time, using anime ID as input would allow the program to be able to retrieve the full anime information much quicker, instead of having a title to search against the whole data of anime to retrieve information.

 <br/>